stijn-dejongh/lovecraft_public_domain/raw_converts/crc.md

   direction   of the unheard-of roads along whose ornate and exotic course the partaker of the drug is so irresistibly borne.
-De Quincey was drawn back into Asia, that teeming land of nebulous shadows whose hideous antiquity is so impressive that  "the vast age of the race and name overpowers the sense of youth in the individual ", but farther than that he dared not go.
+De Quincey was drawn back into Asia, that teeming land of nebulous shadows whose hideous antiquity is so impressive that  "the vast age of the race and name overpowers the sense of youth in the individual", but farther than that he dared not go.
 Those who   have   gone farther seldom returned; and even when they have, they have been either silent or quite mad.
 I took opium but once--in the year of the plague, when doctors sought to deaden the agonies they could not cure.
 There was an overdose--my physician was worn out with horror